covcom/388COM/Week_05_AdapterViews and Fragments/README.md

 You have seen BaseAdapter and ArrayAdapter, if you Google online examples you'll see more Adapters such as ListAdapter and SimpleAdapter etc. What are the relationships among these?

-Basically ArrayAdapter is the first concreate Adapter in the tree, above it are interfaces and an abstract class.
+Basically ArrayAdapter is the first concrete Adapter in the tree, above it are interfaces and an abstract class.
 But sometimes people do declare something like `ListAdapter listAdapter = new ArrayAdapter<String>()`, don't be confused.

 ![AdapterViewHierarchy](http://cdn.intertech.com/Blog/wp-content/uploads/2014/06/HeirarchyOfAdapter.png)